ProcursusTeam/Procursus/.github/PULL_REQUEST_TEMPLATE.md

 ### Package Additions/Updates

 * [ ] Have you confirmed this builds & works as intended on an iOS device (if applicable)?
+* [ ] Have you confirmed this builds & works as intended on an tvOS device (if applicable)?
 * [ ] Have you confirmed this builds & works as intended on a macOS device (if applicable)?